 Genetic counseling translates scientific knowledge into practical and understandable information for patients.
 Genetic counseling is an opportunity for a trained genetics professional to talk with a family about what conditions are in their family, what the patient would like to understand, what he or she is worried might be "running in the family" and learn about testing options.
-Since there is not testing for all of ones genetic information, genetic testing is not always available or recommended.
 The genetic counselor can assist patients and their physicians in determining if genetic testing will be beneficial.

 Cancer is a genetic disease caused by the accumulation over time of mutations (changes) in critical genes that control the way cells grow.
 We are all born with genes that are designed to ward off cancer.
 For most of us, over time, due to lifetime exposures, these genes can change and not work correctly.
 When enough of these changes have happened, cancer can develop.
 Rarely people are born with a change in a gene that works to ward off cancer.
 Thus these people have already (at birth) taken the first step toward developing cancer.
 They therefore have a higher chance to develop cancer, possibly at a younger age, or possibly more than one cancer.
 This is only true though for about 10% of individuals with cancer themselves, or in their family.
 Those are the families where genetic testing may be important.